 Should you experience ignition failures, disconnect as a first measure this blue wire.
-In many cases that will permit you to get mobile again (particulars see: technical help)!
+In many cases that will permit you to get mobile again

-the blue wire from the stator gets connected to the blue/white wire of the ignition coil.

-There is a supplied terminal housing for the 6.3mm tgerminal that connects to the plug at the coil

-This is the stop (kill) wire.

-Connected to ground - it will stop ignition!
+- the blue wire from the stator gets connected to the blue/white wire of the ignition coil. - There is a supplied terminal housing for the 6.3 mm tgerminal that connects to the plug at the coil - This is the stop (kill) wire. - Connected to ground it will stop ignition!